Find & connect

 • Double opt-in — ask both people first; the intro only sends once both say yes.
 The safest default.

-• Network-first — ask the person in your network first, then introduce.
+• Network-first — ask only the person in your network; once they agree, the intro goes out.

 • Direct intro — skip the asks and send straight away, for when you already know both sides are keen.